hubmapconsortium/ingest-validation-tools/docs/scrnaseq/index.md

 <a name="library_layout"></a>
 ##### [`library_layout`](#library_layout)
-Whether the library was generated for single-end or paired end sequencing.
+State whether the library was generated for single-end or paired end sequencing.

 | constraint | value |
 | --- | --- |